Wildlife–vehicle collision: Species affected

 Mortality resulting from roadkill can be very significant for species with small populations.
 Roadkill is estimated to be responsible for 50% of deaths of Florida panthers, and is the largest cause of badger deaths in England.
-Roadkill is considered to significantly contribute to the population decline of many threatened species, including wolf, koala and eastern quoll.
+Roadkill is considered to significantly contribute to the population decline of many threatened species, including wolves, koalas and eastern quolls.
 In Tasmania, Australia the most common species affected by roadkill are brushtail possums and Tasmanian pademelons.
 In Bolivia there has been a report of an Andean cat, a critically endangered species, dead by a car collision.

 In 1993, 25 schools throughout New England, United States, participated in a roadkill study involving 1,923 animal deaths.
 By category, the fatalities were: 81% mammals, 15% bird, 3% reptiles and amphibians, 1% indiscernible.
 Extrapolating these data nationwide, Merritt Clifton (editor of Animal People Newspaper) estimated that the following animals are being killed by motor vehicles in the United States annually: 41 million squirrels, 26 million cats, 22 million rats, 19 million Virginia opossums, 15 million raccoons, 6 million dogs, and 350,000 deer.
 This study may not have considered differences in observability between taxa (e.g. dead raccoons are easier to see than dead frogs), and has not been published in peer-reviewed scientific literature.
 Observability, amongst other factors, may be the reason for mammal species dominating roadkill reports, whereas bird and amphibian mortality are likely underestimated.

 A year-long study in northern India in an agricultural landscape covering only 20 km of road identified 133 road kills of 33 species comprising amphibians, reptiles, birds and mammals.
 The study compared road-killed animals with all species seen along the road and estimated that traffic killed individuals of 30% of amphibian species, 25% of reptile species, 16% of birds, and 27% of mammals that were seen in the area.